Criticism of the Awami League: July massacre

 The quota reform movement in Bangladesh was organized to demand a reduction of quotas for government jobs and the introduction of recruitment based on merit.
 There have been three agitations for quota reforms in Bangladesh.
 So far, the university and college students have generally expressed themselves in favor of this movement, while Awami League, the ruling government, Chhatra League, and like-minded organisations oppose the proposed changes.

 The first quota reform movement took place in 2013.
 Following the 2018 movement, a circular was issued which addressed the demands, but it was subsequently declared invalid by the Supreme Court, leading to a restart of the movement in 2024.
 On each occasion, Bangladesh Police and Chhatra League attacked the students with lethal force.

-Aynaghar
+Enforced disappearances and Aynaghar

 Aynaghar is a clandestine detention facility operated by the Directorate General of Forces Intelligence (DGFI), the intelligence branch of Bangladesh's armed forces.
 Between 2009 and 2021, under the leadership of Sheikh Hasina, individuals who expressed dissent or criticism against the Awami League government were secretly apprehended and subjected to torture within its confines.
 Numerous opposition leaders and activists vanished during Sheikh Hasina's tenure.
 Their locations remain undisclosed.
 Even the names of military personnel appear on the list of people who have disappeared.
 Aynaghar, in essence, serves as a covert prison or detention camp managed by the intelligence agencies.